heavyoryx/Conversation_evaluator/README.md

 ### 2. `grammar_checker.py`

-Uses `language-tool-python` to check grammar-related issues.
+Uses `language tool python` to check grammar related issues.

-In addition, a small fallback heuristic is included for fragment-style conversational replies that may not always be flagged by the external grammar tool, but should be considered grammar failures under the assignment rubric.
+In addition, a small fallback heuristic is included for fragment style conversational replies that may not always be flagged by the external grammar tool, but should be considered grammar failures under the assignment evaluation.

 ### 3. `pipeline.py`